-I like this Mother’s Day offer idea from Urban Retreat in Harrods.
-It works by letting daughters share the pampering with their mum, whilst both getting a treatment upgrade.
+This Mother’s Day offer idea works by letting daughters share the pampering with their mum, whilst both getting a treatment upgrade.

 ‘Have some girly time together and book in for a custom manicure with your mum for mother’s day and we will automatically upgrade you both to an immaculate manicure.’

-BUT Urban Retreat lose marketing points by not being clear about the offer’s terms and conditions.
+BUT this offer loses marketing points by not being clear about the offer’s terms and conditions.
 Is it only available on Mothering Sunday itself?
 If not, when?
 I can see someone being disappointed here when they call to book.
 So, if you fancy using this as a base for an offer, be clear about the Ts and Cs.

 Enjoy a mother and daughter break at Champneys, it’s the perfect place to hideaway and recharge alongside the person that knows you best!
 Enjoy a Thalassotherapy pool session for two, with mum also getting an additional 55-minute manicure or pedicure and an Elemis gift.

 The extra treats for mum give it that nice touch.
 Fancy using this idea?
 I’d think about making it a “complimentary manicure or pedicure for mum”.

 Try these ideas on how to give salon discounts, special offers and deals profitably.
 And without damaging your business.